Admissions

 • Curriculum Preview

-• Financial Assistance Workshop
+• Collaborative Tuition Workshop

 • MOSAIC, our admissions event dedicated to families of color, LGBTQ+ families, and adoptive families to meet current Burke's families who identify with similar backgrounds.

-• Kindergarten Academic Screenings, are required for all kindergarten applicants.
+• Kindergarten Academic Screenings are required for all kindergarten applicants.

-• How old does my child need to be to apply for kindergarten?
+• How old does my child need to be to apply for Kindergarten?

-All applicants to kindergarten must be age 5 by September 1 of their kindergarten year.
+All applicants to Kindergarten must be age 5 by September 1 of their Kindergarten year.

 • Do you accept transfer students?

-We admit new students in first through seventh grade, with kindergarten serving as the main entry point and other grade levels being filled as space becomes available.
+We admit new students in first through seventh grade, with Kindergarten serving as the main entry point and other grade levels being filled as space becomes available.

 • What are the application deadlines and requirements?

 September-January: Sign up for a tour.
-This is a requirement to submit an application.

 • What neighborhoods do Burke’s families live in?